Monday, February 3, 2025

 For Boys who Struggle with Darkness by Richard Schwindt is available NOW!

-Award winning author Richard Schwindt's newest Magnolia Bluff Crime Chronicles book is now available.
+Award-winning author Richard Schwindt's newest Magnolia Bluff Crime Chronicles book is now available.
 For Boys who Struggle with Darkness is the twenty-eighth in the series and Richard's third offering overall.

 His protagonist, Clinical psychologist Dr. Michael Kurelek is not your average fighter of crime.
 But as anyone who is familiar with Magnolia Bluff knows, the police force is not always the best option when it comes to solving crimes that involve anything more than a traffic ticket.
 This time around Kurelek is dealing with emotions caused by the recent beating, during a home invasion, of his best friend while also having to cope with the return of a former colleague who he helped put behind bars for murder.